STAMP-project/pitest-descartes/README.md

 After installing the package, PIT should be configured to use Descartes.
 This step depends on which build system is being used for the project under test.

 ### Maven
 Follow the [instructions](http://pitest.org/quickstart/maven/) to configure PIT for the project.
-Then specify `descartes` as the engine inside a `mutationEgine` tag in the `pom.xml` file:
+Then specify `descartes` as the engine inside a `mutationEngine` tag in the `pom.xml` file:

 ``` xml
 <plugin>